sla-ppy/darkwood_mini_project/README.md

 ### Sources:

-I dont take credit for any of the materials I've used while making this site.
+I dont take credit for any of the materials(Expect for the ones I made by myself) I've used while making this site.
 All of the rights belong to the original and hardworking creators.

 Fonts: